Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

-Indeed, in the $N$-body counterpart of TNG50, we see a smaller drop in the DM-filament alignment at the inner and outer halo scales across all redshifts.
-However, even in this simulation, there is a significant decline in this alignment at low redshifts, implying that halo mergers from gravitational forces alone inevitably disrupt the early signature of shape alignment with filaments.
+In the $N$-body counterpart of TNG50, we see a smaller drop in the DM shape-filament alignment from the outer to the inner halo across all redshifts.
+Baryonic mechanisms evidently help disrupt the anisotropic accretion signal from filaments to halos as we go deeper into the halo.
+Several other studies also highlight the imprints of baryonic physics on DM halos in simulations \citep[e.g.,][]{Chan15,Butsky16,Anbajagane22}.
+Additionally, as baryonic physics changes the small-scale matter distribution, this may have implications for the so-called S8 tension in cosmology \citep[e.g.,][]{McCarthy23}.
+Nevertheless, even in TNG50-Dark, there is a significant decline in shape alignment at low redshifts, implying that halo mergers -- or possibly even filament mergers -- from gravitational forces alone can disrupt the early signature of shape alignment with filaments \citep[see, e.g.,][]{Cadiou20}.
 Increase in mergers at late times is known to increase misalignment with filaments \citep[e.g.,][]{Welker14}.

-Prolate halos shapes are more aligned with filaments than spheroidal halos at almost all redshifts.
-This implies that collimated mass accretion from filaments forms elongated halos along the direction of the filaments.
-Furthermore, we find in prolate galaxies, the stars are strongly aligned with the outer DM halos down to $z=0$, indicating that torques from the halos align the stars in the same direction and could support the elongation of the stellar structure.
-This picture, in line with previous predictions from both $N$-body \citep[e.g.,][]{BS05} and hydrodynamical simulations \citep[e.g.,][]{ceverino15,tomassetti16}, hints at how the formation of prolate structures is linked to filamentary accretion even in a fully cosmological context.
-Finally, our results also support the idea proposed by \cite{Pandya19} that intrinsic alignments of early low-mass prolate galaxies can be used to map the higher-redshift cosmic web \citep[see also][]{Pandya25}.
+Prolate halos show significant shape alignment with filaments at almost all redshifts.
+This trend is strongest in outer halos in both simulations, while inner prolate halos show weaker alignment at high redshift ($z\gtrsim2$).
+This implies that collimated (recent) mass accretion from filaments forms elongated halos along the direction of the filaments.
+Furthermore, we find that in prolate galaxies, the stars are strongly aligned with the outer DM halos down to $z=0$, indicating that torques from the halos align the stars in the same direction and could support the elongation of the stellar structure.
+Our findings reinforce previous predictions from both $N$-body \citep[e.g.,][]{BS05} and zoom-in hydrodynamical simulations \citep[e.g.,][]{ceverino15,tomassetti16} in a fully cosmological context and lead us to a picture in which the formation of prolate structures is linked to filamentary accretion.
+While we acknowledge the prolate halo shape alignment as a statistical result, we highlight the potential to leverage the alignments of prolate structures to map the early cosmic web. \cite{Pandya19} predicted that early prolate galaxies in proximity should have their shapes intrinsically aligned with each other, as they form along the same filament.
+This alignment could be used to identify the direction of high-$z$ filaments.

+DM shape alignments show significant mass-dependence in both TNG50 and TNG50-Dark.
+High-mass galaxies/subhalos show strong DM shape alignments with nearby filaments at the outer halo scale at all times.
+The shape alignments of inner halos are weaker, and in TNG50, a preferential alignment disappears at $z<2$.
+Our results are consistent with those of \cite{GV18}, who studied an $N$-body simulation to find that at $z=0$, high-mass halos have the strongest shape-filament alignments and that the alignment increases further away from halo centers. \cite{GV19} found qualitatively similar results in the EAGLE hydrodynamical simulations at $z=0$ \citep{Schaye15}.